YanivShahar1/YanivShahar1/README.md

 I'm currently delving deeper into **software architecture**, **design patterns**, **efficient coding practices**, and **AI technologies**.
 I'm also exploring other programming languages and technologies to broaden my skill set and stay updated with the latest industry trends.

-### 👨‍💻 My Work

-Feel free to explore my repositories to see the projects I've worked on.
-They range from games to simulations to autonomous systems, each demonstrating my coding skills and understanding of software development principles.

 ### 🤝 How to Reach Me

 I'm always open to discussing programming, problem-solving, or potential opportunities.
 Feel free to reach out!